Journey to the Savage Planet: Premise

-Development
+Development and release

 Journey to the Savage Planet was directed by Alex Hutchinson, the director of Assassin's Creed III and Far Cry 4, and it was the debut project for Typhoon Studios.
 About 20-30 people worked on the game, and the game's development started in late 2017.
 The team wanted to make the game a very focused experience, thus they avoided adding many features that were considered as "extras" in other triple A titles.
 Elements from Metroidvania games were incorporated into the game, and the team introduced a lot of hidden content to encourage players to explore the world.
 In comparison to standard video games the game was designed to be shorter and easier than most modern titles, this was done so that players would not "see it as a liability".
 Speaking of the game's tone, Hutchinson called the game an "earnest comedy" and that the title was "very much more in the fiction side of science fiction".
 The game's dialogue was designed to be humorous, but the team ensured that players can create funny moments on purpose or by accident via the title's various interconnected gameplay systems.
 Metroid Prime, the Far Cry series and Subnautica influenced the game's design, while the game's bright visual style was inspired by films such as Men in Black and Ghostbusters.
 The game incorporates elements from Pioneer, a cancelled game that Hutchinson was working on at Ubisoft.
 The team took influence from the Golden Age of Science Fiction specifically the optimism expressed in those works.